 Some good traits include being motivated, a self-starter, a hard worker, have a good sense of humor and being self-directed.

 What are some of the risks and rewards of the work you do?

 The job of a firefighter is inherently risky.
 There are literally dozens of ways you can be killed, making it one of the most dangerous occupations in the world.
 The rewards come from being able to help people who are having the worst day of their life.
 Firefighters can often make a difference in these people’s lives, no matter how small, and make their day better.
 It could be something small like helping someone out with a flooded basement or a backed-up sink, to something terrible like a fire in their home or doing CPR on a family member.
-Firefighters are always there for people in their time of need.
+Firefighters are always there for people.
 We are willing to take those inherent risks to help people during their time of need.

 Can you describe one particular moment or day on the job that gave you real satisfaction?

 In 2012, in the aftermath of Hurricane Sandy, I was sent to the Jersey Shore as a member of New Jersey Task Force 1 (NJ-TF1), one of 28 federal FEMA Urban Search and Rescue teams in the country.
 This team is made up of 200 of the most highly trained rescuers in the entire state.
 The team operated for several days in Monmouth and Ocean counties, searching dozens of shore communities following the storm’s devastation.
 It was during this time that I felt I had achieved a great personal and professional goal, becoming a member of NJ-TF1 and being deployed to such a major emergency in our home state.